VerticalRelevance/Experiment-Broker/README.md

         region: 'us-east-1'
         duration: '60'
 ```
-Under `module`, the experiment refers to `experimentvr.ec2.actions`.
-This tells us the corresponding action is referencing the `actions.py` file under the **chaosgpn/ec2/** directory, as discussed in the folder structure section above.
+Under `module`, the experiment refers to `activities.ec2.actions`.
+This tells us the corresponding action is referencing the `actions.py` file under the **activities/ec2/** directory, as discussed in the folder structure section above.
 That is where the code for all ec2 actions are written.
 <pre>
-experimentvr
+activities
  ┣ <b>ec2</b>
  ┃ ┣ __init__.py
  ┃ ┣ <b>actions.py</b>